-In August 2007, Torch Energy Royalty Trust (the "Trust") announced that Trust Venture Company, LLC had requested the Trust's trustee to call a special meeting of unitholders to consider and vote upon a proposal to terminate the Trust and that the Trust is in the processes of preparing the notice of such special meeting which will include the time and place thereof.
-For a further discussion of the Trust, please read "-Torch Royalty NPI."
+In August 2007, Torch Energy Royalty Trust (the "Trust") announced that Trust Venture Company, LLC had requested the Trust's trustee to call a special meeting of unitholders to consider and vote upon a proposal to terminate the Trust.
+According to the Trust's quarterly report on Form 10-Q for the quarter ended September 30, 2007, Trust Venture Company, LLC informed the Trust on November 14, 2007 that it was revoking its request for a special meeting of the unitholders to terminate the Trust.
+For a further discussion of the Trust, please read "-Torch Royalty NPI and "Risk Factors-Risks Related to Our Business-A group of investors in the Trust may seek to terminate the Trust, which termination could reduce our future revenues and adversely affect our results of operations and our ability to pay cash distributions."